andrewjahn/AndysBrainBook/docs/index.rst

     5.25.2019: Finished the Unix Module, and added videos for 2nd and 3rd level analysis in the fMRI short course.

-    5.31.2019: First draft of the Unix and fMRI courses are complete!
+    5.31.2019: First draft of the Unix and fMRI courses are complete.